Hierarchical communication: The problem with delegating

 The boss, who asks hectically and in a loud voice for the completion of a favor, uses such manipulative means to make you do something for him.
 For some things only appear urgent, because the other wants them to appear important, so that you give absolute priority to his desire.

-Another method is to persuade coworkers with flattery to do their superiors a favor: "You know so well - would you help me to research this information?"
-Because many people are particularly pleased when they consider irreplaceable Of course, they are happy to help.
+Another method is to persuade employees with flattery to do their superiors a favor: "You know so well - would you help me research this information?"
+Since many people are particularly happy when they are considered irreplaceable, they are of course happy to help.

 2. Hidden threats and other nasties

-But even hidden threats are part of the repertoire of such "manipulators" who know exactly where they can hit.
-Statements such as "Give yourself a little more effort!"
-Or "You have me deeply disappointed!"
-Hit like a fist on the eye, because it is not only the factual statement ("you have made a mistake.")
-Transports, but them is linked to a score.
+But hidden threats are also part of the repertoire of such “manipulators” who know exactly where to hit.
+Statements like "Try a little more!" or "You deeply disappointed me!" hit like a fist on the eye, because not only the factual statement ("You made a mistake.") is conveyed, but it is linked to a rating.

-Because if you do not respond to this criticism, the other you, according to his implicit message, automatically believes you are lazy, immoral or a bad person.
-Sometimes criticism and demands are also packed into taunts and little nasties in order to give them special emphasis.
-"Your behavior is not normal", "You are the first to have a problem with my request" or "Usually you do it differently".
+Because if you do not respond to this criticism, the other person automatically thinks you, his implicit message, is lazy, immoral or a bad person.
+Sometimes criticism and demands are also packaged in taunts and small meanness to give them particular emphasis.
+“Your behavior is not normal”, “You are the first to have a problem with my request” or “Usually you do it differently”.

 3. Implicit allegations

-The tip is in such inconspicuous words as "natural", "normal" or "man", as in the statement "One can hardly believe that!".
-What is more important, however, is what remains unsaid, namely the colleague's implicit opinion: "It is not just me that believes it, but the majority - and whoever does not share the view is somehow funny and wrong."
+The tip is in inconspicuous words such as "natural", "normal" or "you", such as in the statement "You can hardly believe it!".
+What is more important, however, is what remains unsaid, namely the implicit opinion of the colleague: "Not only I agree with this, but the majority - and whoever does not share this view is somehow strange and wrong."

 Especially people whose perfectionist endeavor anyway is to avoid inconvenience at any cost, this implicit charge is harsh.
 Therefore, the temptation is great to bow to the alleged majority opinion, because who would like to be regarded as a nerd.
 Often, however, the social consensus is on rather shaky legs and it only takes a bit of courage to refute the statement quite dry.